mccsoft/backend-frontend-template/README.md

 Template contains:
 1. ASP.NET Core backend (.NET 6)
-   1. Identity Server authentication (with support for Social Networks authentication)
+   1. OpenIddict authentication (with support for Social Networks authentication)
    2. Guidance/example on how to structure backend
    3. Helpers for easy implementation of REST API for CRUD (with PATCH instead of UPDATE)
    4. Configured Domain events to apply DDD principles